ezman102/smart-locker-project/README.md

 - **Nodemailer:** For sending automated emails.
 - **Bcrypt:** For secure password hashing.

 ## Installation and Setup

+Before you begin the installation process, ensure you have Node.js version 18.18.2 installed on your system.
+If you don't have this version, you can download it from the [Node.js website](https://nodejs.org/).

 1. **Clone the Repository:**
    ```